-Immune system status is determined by factors ranging from age, gender, circadian biology, infection history, and vaccination status to diet, alcohol intake, physical fitness, and the microbiome.
-Recent research relating to the adaptive and innate immune response has greatly advanced our knowledge (164).
-First, the adaptive immune response has memory (i.e., prior exposure to a pathogen heightens the future responses to the same pathogen).
-This is critical because the cells of the adaptive immune system such as T cells are specific to each pathogen and, without the propagation upon exposure, they would not be able to mount an effective defense.
+Immune system status is determined by factors ranging from age, gender, circadian biology, infection history, vaccination status, to diet, alcohol intake, physical fitness, and the microbiome.
+Recent research relating to the adaptive and innate immune response has greatly advanced our knowledge (153).
+Firstly, the adaptive immune response has memory i.e., prior exposure to a pathogen heightens the future responses to the same pathogen.
+This is critical because the cells of the adaptive immune system such as T cells are specific to each pathogen and without the propagation upon exposure, they would not be able to mount an effective defense.
 On the other hand, the innate immune response does not have a memory and can respond to any pathogen.
-Second, the metabolic configuration of an immune cell determines the nature of the immune response.
-Obesity-induced innate and adaptive immune dysregulation is characterized by heightened proinflammatory reactivity of myeloid cells and predominant glycolytic metabolic reconfiguration supporting a proinflammatory phenotype as well as suppressed adaptive immune response, including ability to produce an effective antibody response to vaccines.
+Secondly, the metabolic configuration of an immune cell determines the nature of the immune response.
+Obesity-induced innate and adaptive immune dysregulation is characterized by heightened pro-inflammatory reactivity of myeloid cells and predominant glycolytic metabolic reconfiguration supporting a pro-inflammatory phenotype as well as suppressed adaptive immune response including ability to produce effective antibody response to vaccines.
 The profound impact of obesity on innate and adaptive immunity plays a crucial role in the severity of COVID-19 disease in this population.
-Nevertheless, knowledge in this field needs to deepen the understanding of the impact of different dietary elements on immune modulation beyond obesity (163).
+Nevertheless, knowledge in this field needs to deepen the understanding of the impact of different dietary elements on immune modulation beyond obesity (152).
 The challenge in the future will be to determine if and how different nutrients and nonnutrient food components train and re-configure immune response.
-The real challenge will be to understand the extent to which these paradigms, with co-regulation of both metabolic and inflammatory processes (165), translates to humans.
+The real challenge will be to understand the extent to which these paradigms, with co-regulation of both metabolic and inflammatory processes (154) translate to humans.

 A key stumbling block is the lack of sensitive and specific biomarkers that accurately reflect the dynamic and circadian rhythm of the immune response.
-MTTs are 1 potential tool, with the prospect to capture both the metabolic and inflammatory dynamics in response to food intake (166, 167).
-This response varies substantially with age, gender, and metabolic phenotype.
+Meal tolerance tests are one potential tool, with the prospect to capture both the metabolic and inflammatory dynamics in response to food intake (155, 156).
+This response varies substantially with age, gender and metabolic phenotype.
 Nevertheless, there remains a significant body of work required to understand the impact of different dietary constituents on the acute postprandial immuno-metabolic response in a temporal, cell-specific manner.
-In this realm, although the adverse effects of some dietary elements are well known, greater focus needs to be paid to the extent to which immuno-metabolic responses can be attenuated or resolved with dietary change and how these effects can be robustly measured or quantified.
+In this realm, whilst the adverse effects of some dietary elements are well known, greater focus needs to be paid to the extent to which immuno-metabolic responses can be attenuated or resolved with dietary change and how these effects can be robustly measured or quantified.
 To this end, precise nutrition approaches should add greater clarity with respect to optimal opportunities to maximize knowledge concerning the interactions between diet-related metabolism, immune function, and health.

-Circadian rhythm, food intake, and sleep Food intake.
+2.7.
+Circadian rhythm, food intake and sleep